browserengineering/book/book/accessibility.md

 ```

 With these methods, we can also avoid a bit of duplicated code in `click`, which
-of course already handled the activation concept (but via the mouse):
+of course already handled the activation concept---via mouse input---even if it
+didn't have a name at the time:

 ``` {.python}
 class Tab: